PiInTheSky/LCARS/README.md

 Installation
 ============

-Just save the repository to a suitable folder (e.g. /home/pi/LCARS) or just clone this repo on "/home/pi" directory.
+Just save the repository to a suitable folder (e.g. /home/pi/LCARS).

 There are many prerequisites - Python libraries and also external programs.

 Python Libs
 -----------

-Install some packets using this commands:
-`sudo apt-get install python3-pyqt4`

-`sudo apt-get install python3-pip`

-`sudo pip3 install pyserial`

-If you want to use Google Maps, you need install "kweb".
+[to do]

 Linux Utilities
 ---------------

-Run this command:
-`sudo apt-get install wmctrl screen gnuplot xterm`
+sudo apt-get install wmctrl, screen, gnuplot, xterm

 GPSD